A Neck Herniated Disc May Cause Problems With Symptoms From A Sore Area To Sharp Pain

 Each disc in the neck provides support while allowing motion as the bones pivot on the disc between them when you bend or turn your head.
 When there is no herniated disc in the neck, the inner portion of the disc is soft, acting like a ball bearing, and an outer part which is like cartilage.

-The disc can become altered from conditions like degenerative disc disease or damaged as a result of neck injury, as in whiplash.
+The disc can become altered from conditions like disc degeneration or damaged as a result of an injury to the neck, as in whiplash.
 Under these conditions, a disc may bulge out, like pressing down on a hamburger and seeing the insides push out.
-By pushing out, this may place sensitive nerves under pressure and cause problems from a sore neck, pain between the shoulders or pain that sharply radiates into the arm and hands.
+By pushing out, this may place sensitive nerves under pressure and cause problems ranging from a sore neck, pain between the shoulders or pain that sharply radiates into the arm and hands.
 With compression of the nerve, you may feel a muscle twitch, spasm and even feel the muscle getting weak.
-Muscle spasm may occur to help provide protection for the nerves irritated by a neck herniated disc by preventing excessive motion.
+Muscle spasm may occur to help provide protection for the nerves irritated by a neck herniated disc by preventing excessive motion, called guarding.

 In this picture, the view is looking down at the disc and we can see that the neck herniated disc is pushing out and contacting the sensitive nerves.
 This may cause a pinching of the nerves in the neck, causing symptoms.